XoopsModules25x/mytabs/docs/readme.txt

 {pm_readed}
 {pm_total}

 ex:

 title = Inbox {pm_new}
 Link to = viewpmsg.php

 ------

 You can hide the tabs in the block settings.
 This is useful if you are using delay>0 (switching tabs).
 This way you create a slide show for your photos, partners, publicity, etc where the name of the tab and the ability to stop the switching is not relevant.

 -----

 You can make a link to toggle a specific tab.
-Let´s say you want xoops.org to open the "Install" tab that is in the front page.
+LetÂ´s say you want xoops.org to open the "Install" tab that is in the front page.
 First you have to get the id of the block by viewing the source code.
 You will find something link this in xoops.org:

 tabscontents_1215070896